 first published: July 27, 2005 – Gospel for Asia

-The Gospel for Asia Bible college at Mumbai (Bombay) has been swamped by the record flooding that has hit the Mumbai area over the past several days, and 12 churches led by GFA-supported psators in the city’s slum areas have been completely washed away.
+The Gospel for Asia-supported Bible college at Mumbai (Bombay) has been swamped by the record flooding that has hit the Mumbai area over the past several days, and 12 churches led by GFA-supported pastors in the city’s slum areas have been completely washed away.

 GFA President K.P.
 Yohannan reported from India that 28 hours of non-stop rain has broken all the previous records in the Bombay area.
 The city’s slums, where 5 million of the city’s 16 million people live, were particularly hard hit.

 “Keep in mind some 5 million people live in makeshift huts with dirt floors in the lower parts of Bombay,” Brother K.P. said.
 “It is said that 500 people have already died, and the death toll continues to rise.
 But one political leader I talked to said that no one really knows how many hundreds and hundreds may have died from among the poorest of the poor in the slums.”

 GFA supports 28 pastors working in and around the slum areas, and they are all reported safe.

 “But we have 12 churches in the slums and it looks like all of them were completely washed away,” Brother K.P. added.
 “Lots of the believers are in terrible suffering.”

 “Keep in mind that these people keep their rice and other food items and possessions on the dirt floors of their tiny huts.
 And they have nowhere to go—there is no building they can climb up and find hope.
 So everything was destroyed.”